At the OHSU Knight Cancer Institute, our experts provide advanced care for all types of liver cancer. We offer you:

 - National recognition: We are the only program in Oregon with the National Cancer Institute’s top designation for research excellence.
-U.S. News & World Report also ranks our cancer program among the best in the nation.
+U.S. News & World Report also ranks OHSU's gastroenterology/GI surgery program among the best in the nation.

 - Training and experience: Many of our specialists completed fellowships at top cancer centers such as Memorial Sloan Kettering and Johns Hopkins.
 This advanced training means you receive care from doctors who are experts in their fields.